WP Rocket Settings – Ultimate Guide to Website Speed

 Best WP Rocket Configuration Practices

-Many website speed and performance optimization solutions often come with CSS and JavaScript functionality risks.
+Many website speed and performance optimization solutions often come with risks to CSS and JavaScript functionality.
 It is common for a website to have design or functionality issues due to script incompatibility.

 Before using WP Rocket, here are some best practices to keep in mind.